Beetroot Fry Recipe: A Delicious Andhra Style Preparation

 – Fresh coriander leaves, chopped (for garnish)

-1. **Make the Spice Mix**: In a dry skillet, toast the black gram dal, peanuts, dried red chilies, and coriander seeds until they turn golden brown and emit a fragrant aroma.
-Let them cool, then coarsely grind the mixture.
+1. **Prepare the Spice Blend**: In a dry skillet, roast the black gram dal, peanuts, dried red chilies, and coriander seeds until they are golden brown and fragrant.
+Let them cool, then coarsely grind the mixture using a spice grinder or mortar and pestle.

-2. **Sauté the Beetroot**: Heat oil in a skillet over medium heat.
-Add the grated beetroot and sauté for a few minutes.
-The beets will release their juices, eliminating the need for added water.
+2. **Cook the Beetroot**: Heat oil in a skillet over medium flame.
+Add the finely grated beetroot and sauté for a few minutes.
+The beets will release their juices, eliminating the need to add water.

-3. **Incorporate the Spice Mix**: After the beetroot is partially cooked, incorporate the roasted spice mix, tamarind pulp, jaggery, and salt.
-Mix well to unify all the ingredients.
+3. **Incorporate the Spice Blend**: Once the beetroot is partially cooked, add the roasted spice blend, tamarind pulp, jaggery, and salt.
+Mix thoroughly to combine all ingredients.

-5. **Garnish and Serve**: Once done, take it off the heat and garnish with chopped fresh coriander leaves.
-Serve hot as a side dish alongside rice, sambar, and appadam (crispy lentil wafers), or relish it with chapathi.
+5. **Garnish and Serve**: After cooking, remove from heat and garnish with chopped fresh coriander leaves.
+Serve hot with rice, chapathi, or as part of a traditional Andhra meal alongside sambar and appadam.

 ## Conclusion